elifesciences/elife-continuum-documentation/elife-continuum-docs/elife-continuum-docs.md

 #### elife-dashboard

-The elife-dashboard is a small flask app that shows information about how an aticle has been processed through the system.
-By default articles are not published immediatly in the system, and they require human approval.
-The publishing dashboard provides the mechanisim for this approval.
+The elife-dashboard is a small flask app that shows information about how an article has been processed through the system.
+By default articles are not published immediately in the system, and they require human approval.
+The publishing dashboard provides the mechanism for this approval.
 The publishing dashboard can set the published state of an article on the Drupal site to published by hitting a REST API that Drupal exposes for this purpose.
 The publishing dashboard can also be used to schedule articles for future publication.
 It does scheduling by setting information in the `elife-article-scheduler`

 It will also report when there are errors in the publishing process.